qhmed67/ReadmeTest/README.md

 ### Data Flow Diagrams (DFD)

 Data Flow Diagrams illustrate how information routes through the system's processes and databases.
-This is vital for understanding system boundaries and data persistence.

-#### DFD Level 0 (Context Diagram)
+#### 1. Context Diagram
-The Context Diagram treats the entire platform as a single process, showing the primary inputs and outputs from our external entities.
+The Context Diagram treats the entire platform as a single process, establishing the system boundary and identifying external entities.

 ```mermaid
 flowchart LR